 Sennheiser MOMENTUM 4 Wireless vs Sony WH-1000XM5

-Editor’s note: This post was updated on January 17, 2023 to include changes in formatting and more FAQ entries.
+Editor’s note: This post was updated on May 29, 2023 to discuss new features in the Sennheiser Smart Control app.

 What’s it like to use the Sony WH-1000XM5 and Sennheiser MOMENTUM 4 Wireless